gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 In our previous 2D examples we had 2D points (x, y) that we multiplied by a 3x3 matrix.
 To do 3D we need 3D points (x, y, z) and a 4x4 matrix.

 Let's take our last example and change it to 3D.
 We'll use an F again but this time a 3D 'F'.

 The first thing we need to do is change the vertex shader to handle 3D.
-Here's the old shader.
+Here's the old vertex shader.

 ```
 <script id="2d-vertex-shader" type="x-shader/x-vertex">